noargs/Embedded-linux-development-beaglebone-black/README.md

 TFTP boot is a very handy way of booting when you need to recompile your kernel repeatedly and inserting removing the SD card from the board is a tedious process

-For that, just type tftp -r, the final name that is,

-helloworld

--g and the server IP.
-OK?

-That is 192.168.27.1

-OK?
-So, here -r means

-remote file.

-OK?

-The remote filename.

-OK ? that is the helloworld.
-We just copied, we just created that in the host PC.

-And this is the server IP.

-OK?

-And just type Enter, here the command is wrong.

-tftp, OK?

-And then just type Enter.

-OK?

-So, here it is saying that the network is unreachable.

-So, just do ifconfig, it's to see your network is really configured or not.

-No. There is no IP address has been set up, so let's do that. ifconfig eth0 what is the client IP address?

-192.168.27.2

-isn't it?

-So, lets ping to our server, that is 192.168.27.1

-So, it is pinging right?
-Great.

-So, press control-C to terminate that.

-Okay?
-Great.

-So, now let's run the tftp once again.

-So, this is the command, right?
-Now,

-press Enter.

-OK?
-So, the command ran successfully.
-Just do ls

-Here you can see, we pulled the file from the host PC to the hardware.

-We just do a cat helloworld, you can see, this is what we actually wrote in our file over here.

-Great.

-That is how you can use TFTP to download files from your host PC to your embedded board.

-As I said, tftp boot is a very handy way of booting when you need to recompile your kernel repeatedly

-and inserting and removing the SD card from the board is a tedious process.
-Isn't it?

-So, in those cases, tftp boot is really helpful.

-So, now there are couple of challenges for you right after this video and try to complete that.